 - Now until June 2018 : Sculpture In The City 2017/2018

 Free public art exhibition, bringing contemporary pieces to the streets and spaces of the City of London.
 At various sites around the Square Mile.
 Nearest stations: Fenchurch Street, Monument or Liverpool Street.
 For more information and a map of the artworks, visit the City Of London’s official website.

-Posted on 30 September 2017, in Art, families, Festivals, History, London, Tourist Attractions and tagged half-term, london, October 2017, Things to do in London, What's On Guide.
+Posted on 30 Sep 2017, in Families, Festivals, London, Tourist Attractions and tagged half-term, Things to do in London, What's On Guide.
 Bookmark the permalink.
-10 Comments.
+11 Comments.